mmhverheijden/portfolio_THUAS/README.md

 ### Data preparation

 As shown in the paragraph below, any outliers were removed from the data set, leaving me to look into different methods of preprocessing the data.
-The data preprocessing steps are looked into : (lem, stem, unicode, lower)
+The data preprocessing steps are looked into are lemmatization, stemming, unicode, lower.
+This is done using Dennis van Oosten's preprocess script.

+For the vecotirzation, I practised a little bit with various methods in order to get the hang of it for myself.
+For the notebook, refer to [notebook - Agora Vectorization](notebooks/Agora_Vectorization_Practise).

 The datasets also needed to be mapped towards the Interpol topics list, this